MortenHarding/docker-mvs38j/README.md

 ![docker compose up -d](assets/docker-compose-up.jpeg)

-Access the MVS Console, e.g. for MVS/CE,  using:
+## Access the MVS Console, e.g. for MVS/CE,  using:

 ```sh
 docker attach ce
 ```
+In the command example "ce" is the name of the docker container.

 ![hercules console](assets/hercules-console.jpeg)

-Connect to MVS in the container using the included c3270 emulator
+## Connect to MVS in the container using the included c3270 emulator

 ```sh
 docker exec -it ce ./tn3270